hand-holding-paper

 Prison Industrial Complex (PIC) abolition is a political vision with the goal of eliminating imprisonment, policing, and surveillance and creating lasting alternatives to punishment and imprisonment.

 Base building is a grassroots approach to building power with and by communities, not for them.
-It involves building a base, engaging communities and analyzing power.
+It involves building a base, engaging communities, and analyzing power. *Examples of base-building linked here

 The comprehensive network of systems that rely, at least in part, on the exercise of state-sanctioned physical, emotional, spatial, economic and political violence to preserve the interests of the state.

-Non-institutional approaches within the juvenile justice system that prioritize rehabilitation and support for young offenders in their local communities rather than placing them in detention or correctional facilities.
-These alternatives aim to address the root causes of behavior by involving family, peers and community resources, which promotes positive development and reduces recidivism rates among youth.
+Community-based alternatives refer to non-institutional approaches within the juvenile justice system that prioritize rehabilitation and support for young offenders in their local communities rather than placing them in detention or correctional facilities.
+These alternatives aim to address the root causes of behavior by involving family, peers, and community resources, promoting positive development and reducing recidivism rates among youth.

-Individuals who have had contact or interaction with the legal system through courts, jail, prison, secure placements, probation or parole, community supervision or diversionary programs.
+(*lived experience/justice-impacted/justice-involved): individuals who have had contact or interaction with the legal system through courts, jail, prison, secure placements, probation or parole, community supervision, or diversionary programs.

 Juvenile detention center (jail)